EJahren/property-based-testing-slides/slides.md

 ---
-title: Half a decade of Property based testing at Equinor
+Title: Half a decade of Property based testing at Equinor
-author: Eivind Jahren
+Author: Eivind Jahren
 ...

 # This is a slide